w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 import RPC from "./../../components/RPC-Connection"; import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";

-The primary functionality of the Relay chain is to secure the parachains and facilitate secure communication between them.
+The primary functionality of the relay chain is to secure the parachains and facilitate secure communication between them.
 All other functionalities like asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on system chains.
 System chains are responsible for delegating functionality away from the relay chain for